-The Genealogy Center of the Tulsa City-County Library is one of the largest genealogy collections in Oklahoma.
+The Genealogy Resource Center of the Tulsa City-County Library is one of the largest genealogy collections in Oklahoma.
 Along with a large collection of resources on Tulsa county and Oklahoma, the Center offers a comprehensive collection on many other states, primarily those states that follow the migration pattern of families who came to Oklahoma and the mid-west.

 Genealogy Reference and Research Services